devByByron/AI-For-Everyone/README.md

 ## ✍️ Key Learnings & Notes

 # AI
-What is AI?: AI is when machines are designed to do tasks that usually need human intelligence — like learning, recognizing patterns, solving problems, or making decisions.
+**What is AI?** : AI is when machines are designed to do tasks that usually need human intelligence — like learning, recognizing patterns, solving problems, or making decisions.

-Types of AI:
+**Types of AI:**

 1. ANI (Artificial Narrow Intelligence):
 **What is ANI:** AI that can do one specific thing really well (one trick pony's).